Azorlogh/sonaphoria/README.md

 # Sonaphoria

-This is an animated wallpaper program that can display custom shaders and react to sound.
+This is a program to configure and display audio-reactive shaders.
-It is written in Rust and uses WGPU in order to remain cross-platform and driver-agnostic.
+It is written in Rust and uses WGPU and cpal in order to remain cross-platform and driver-agnostic.

 # Usage

-You can try out the built-in wallpapers by running the following command:
+`sonaphoria my_wallpaper.ron`

-`sonaphoria --built-in kanagawa`
+You can try out the example wallpapers in the `wallpapers` directory

 # Creating custom wallpapers